benbuck/finestray/README.md

 ## Limitations

 Unfortunately, Finestray can not currently minimize all windows to the tray.
 Some software creates windows that do not adhere to the typical behavior for minimizing.
-For example, apps obtained from the Windows Store may not be compatible with Finestray.
+For example, apps obtained from the Windows Store (also known as UWP apps) may not be compatible with Finestray.

 ## Legal